PayPal tests financing for online sellers as Kabbage raises debt

 Internet firms have already stepped in to satisfy demand from these merchants, who need financing to pay upfront for inventory, buy supplies and even hire extra staff, especially ahead of the annual holiday shopping rush.

-Amazon.com Inc, the world's largest Internet retailer, launched a merchant financing program before the holidays last year called Amazon Lending.
+Amazon.com Inc (AMZN.O), the world's largest Internet retailer, launched a merchant financing program before the holidays last year called Amazon Lending.

 On Wednesday, start-up Kabbage Inc said it closed a $75 million credit facility, its largest financing to date, to fund more advances to merchants selling via online marketplaces including Amazon.com and eBay.com.